Krushna Abhishek

-Abhishek Sharma (born 30 May 1983), popularly known by his screen name Krushna Abhishek, is an Indian actor, comedian and television host from Mumbai, Maharashtra.
-He is notable for his humours work in comedy shows on Indian television such as Comedy circus, Comedy nights bachao and The Kapil Sharma Show.
+Abhishek Sharma (born 30 May 1983), known professionally as Krushna Abhishek, is an Indian actor, comedian, and television host.
+He is known for his humorous work in comedy shows on Indian television such as Comedy Circus, Comedy Nights Bachao, The Kapil Sharma Show,The Great Indian Kapil Show and Laughter Chefs – Unlimited Entertainment.

-He gained fame as a comedian after participating in Comedy Circus show's several seasons on Sony TV.
+He gained fame as a comedian after participating in several season of the Comedy Circus show on Sony TV.
 He also participated in dance reality shows, including Nach Baliye 3 (2007) and Jhalak Dikhhla Jaa 4 (2010).
 His dance moves are greatly inspired by his maternal uncle, former leading Bollywood actor Govinda.

-He has hosted Entertainment ke liye kuch bhi karega, OMG!
-Yeh Mera India, Comedy nights bachao, Comedy Nights Live shows on Sony tv, History TV18, Colors TV respectively.
-He also performs live stage shows.
+He has hosted Entertainment Ke Liye Kuch Bhi Karega, OMG!
+Yeh Mera India, Comedy Nights Bachao, and Comedy Nights Live shows on Sony TV, History TV18, Colors TV respectively.
+He also performs in live stage shows.